csc-training/hip-programming/docs/06-optimisation.md

 ```
 </small>

+The duration is `0.179 ms`  and the effective bandwidth `697 GB/s`

+# Other examples where shared memory is critical
+- Matrix-matrix/vector multiplication
+- N-body problem
+- reductions

 # Summary

 - Uses existing provided libraries: `hipBLAS`, `hipFFT`, ...
 - Coalesced memory access in kernels results in better
   performance
-- Use shared memory to reduce the global memory access or to make coalesced, but watch out for bank conflicts
+- Use shared memory to reduce duplicate global memory accesses or make the acceses coalesced, but watch out for bank conflicts
 - Try to avoid branching of the threads inside a wavefront